electronicdreamplant/french-flashcards/README.md

 ## Objectives
-	•	Study vocab “due today” using a light spaced-repetition cycle.
+* Study vocab “due today” using a light spaced-repetition cycle.
-	•	Switch direction: French → English or English → French.
+* Switch direction: French → English or English → French.
-	•	Add new vocab easily via a Google Form.
+* Add new vocab easily via a Google Form.
-	•	Keep all progress stored locally so multiple learners don’t interfere.
+* Keep all progress stored locally so multiple learners don’t interfere.
-	•	Run anywhere with nothing more than a browser.
+* Run anywhere with nothing more than a browser.

 ## How to Use the App

 ### Controls
-	•	**Direction – Choose which side of the card appears first (FR→EN or EN→FR).
-	•	Study – Show only cards “Due today” or all matching filters.
+Direction – Choose which side of the card appears first (FR→EN or EN→FR).	•	Study – Show only cards “Due today” or all matching filters.
 	•	Deck – Filter by deck/category (e.g., Food, Family, Classroom).
 	•	Lesson – Narrow by lesson number or name.
 	•	Label – Filter by special labels (e.g., cognate).